Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Proposed System

 \subsection{Handling Class Imbalance}

 Since some of the windows are deleted due to improper placement of the devices or heavy movements.
 There is a class imbalance between participants.
 We applied the majority class subsampling to equalize the number of windows for each participant.
-This method is the most commonly used in the literature \cite{undersample_rg}.
-The majority of class instances are subsampled to 35.
-After the majority subsampling, the number of the imposter samples is 945 and the genuine samples are 35 for each authentication models.
+This method is the most commonly used one in the literature \cite{undersample_rg}.